Consulting with a Non-Family Law Attorney About Family Law Related Issues

 The sale of an asset (e.g., real property, stock) in a divorce can result in the recognition of tax.
-However, the transfer of assets between spouse's incident to a divorce does not cause the recognition of tax pursuant to Internal Revenue Code (26 U.S.C. § 1041).
+However, the transfer of assets between spouse’s incident to a divorce does not result in the recognition of tax pursuant to Internal Revenue Code (26 U.S.C. § 1041).

 Tax affects the amount of pre-12/31/2018 spousal support and family support order.
-Money paid to a spouse after separation as spousal support, without a written agreement or court order, will not be tax deductible.
-It will be a tax free payment to the recipient spouse.
 Child support is tax-free to the recipient.

-Tax issues also affect the value of accounts receivable, tax affecting S-corporation, income in the valuation of a business, tax affecting stock options, asset basis, etc.
+Tax issues may affect the value of accounts receivable, tax affecting S-corporation, valuation of stock options, etc.

 Residence Rental Charge in Divorce

 Residence Valuation in Divorce

 The disposition of the family residence is often the key concern to a client in a divorce.
 Many individuals desire to retain the residence but have not logically analyzed economics of such a decision.

-Individuals considering divorce will need to understand how assets are divided.
-This is particularly important if an individual wants to know what they will own after the divorce.
-If a house is awarded to one spouse then in a divorce, it is awarded to the spouse at fair market value less existing liens.
+Individuals considering divorce need to understand how assets are divided.
+This is particularly important if an individual wants to know what assets they will have after the divorce.
+If a house is awarded to one spouse, it is awarded to the spouse at fair market value less existing liens.
 There is no deduction for capital gains taxes and/or commissions that would have been incurred had the house had been sold.

 Most clients are not aware that evidentiary issues are relevant to divorces.
 A divorce trial is a trial in the traditional sense.
 It would be a huge error to assume that the rules of evidence do not apply in divorces.

 Hearsay rules apply, records must be authenticated, burdens of proof must be met, and so on.
-A spouse can be sanctioned for destroying electronic evidence on a cell phone, PDA and, computer.
+A spouse can be sanctioned for destroying electronic evidence on a cell phone, PDA or computer.
 The age of electronic discovery has arrived in divorce actions.